newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 ### Installing CoffeeSacks

+CoffeeSacks is required to use ixml when running a pipeline with Calabash.

 1. Download CoffeeSacks from:
 	<https://codeberg.org/NineML/nineml/releases>
 1. Copy the CoffeeSacks JAR into the `extra/` directory of Calabash.

 ### Configuring Calabash

-1. Create the configuration file:
+1. Create the configuration file in your home directory:

 	```shell
 	nano ~/.xmlcalabash3